Sadja18/mitre_docs_ref/Techniques/Techniques.md

 | 1. | `TA0001` | **Initial Access** |

 Adversaries may breach or otherwise leverage organizations who have access to intended victims.
-Access through trusted third party relationship abuses an existing connection that may not be protected or receives less scrutiny than standard mechanisms of gaining access to a network.